jumpinggoofballs/Squeak/README.md

 ## To Do:

-1. Add encryption to messages, message receipt notifications and friend requests
-2. Logos and other assets
+1. Logos and other assets
-3. Encrypt local database
+2. Encrypt local database
-4. Transmit images, avatars and files (encrypted)
+3. Transmit images, avatars and files (encrypted)